Home

 With all the rivers and streams, the park also gives some great opportunities for fishing.

 The former home of famous author Joy Adamson and her husband George can be visited.
 Joy Adamson wrote the international bestsellers “Born Free” about raising young lion Elsa, and “Queen of Shaba”.
-She was murdered by somebody unknown in 1980 in Kenya, while her (later ex-) husband was killed 9 years later by poachers.
+She was murdered by her former employee Paul Ekai (a Turkana tribesman) in 1980 in Kenya, while her (later ex-) husband was killed 9 years later by poachers.

 Facilities